getlift/lift/README.md

 ## Installation

-Lift is a [Serverless Framework plugin](https://www.serverless.com/plugins/), install it in your project via:
+Lift is a [Serverless Framework plugin](https://www.serverless.com/plugins/), install it in your project:

 ```bash
 serverless plugin install -n serverless-lift
 ```

+If you prefer, you can install via `npm` directly: `npm i -D serverless-lift`.

 ## Quick start